-U.S. Supreme Court opens arguments over Trump bid to end protections for immigrant 'Dreamers'
+U.S. Supreme Court divided over Trump bid to end DACA immigrant program

-WASHINGTON (Reuters) - The U.S. Supreme Court on Tuesday began hearing arguments over the legality of President Donald Trump’s effort to rescind a program that protects from deportation hundreds of thousands of immigrants who entered the United States illegally as children - dubbed “Dreamers” - part of his tough immigration policies.
+WASHINGTON (Reuters) - U.S. Supreme Court justices on Tuesday appeared divided over the legality of President Donald Trump’s effort to rescind a program that protects from deportation hundreds of thousands of immigrants who entered the United States illegally as children - dubbed “Dreamers” - part of his tough immigration policies.

-The nine justices opened a scheduled 80 minutes of arguments over the Republican president’s 2017 plan to end the Deferred Action for Childhood Arrivals (DACA) program implemented in 2012 by his Democratic predecessor Barack Obama.
+Midway through oral arguments in the case, several conservative justices appeared skeptical that courts can even review the Republican president’s 2017 plan to end the Deferred Action for Childhood Arrivals (DACA) program, which had been implemented in 2012 by his Democratic predecessor Barack Obama.
+Liberal justices emphasized the large number of individuals, businesses and others that have relied on the program.

 Trump’s administration has argued that Obama exceeded his constitutional powers when he created DACA by executive action, bypassing Congress.
 Trump has made his hardline immigration policies - cracking down on legal and illegal immigration and pursuing construction of a wall along the U.S.-Mexican border - a centerpiece of his presidency and 2020 re-election campaign.